ThuyTran102/4__Sentiment_Analysis_on_movie_reviews/README.md

 ```

 ## Pre-trained Model
 The pre-trained model selected for this project is **`distilbert-base-uncased-finetuned-sst-2-english`**.
 This model is a distilled version of BERT (Bidirectional Encoder Representations from Transformers) fine-tuned on the Stanford Sentiment Treebank (SST-2) dataset, which is specifically designed for sentiment analysis.
+DistilBERT is a smaller, faster, and lighter version of BERT, which retains 97% of BERT's language understanding capabilities while being 60% faster and 40% smaller.
+This makes it an excellent choice for sentiment analysis tasks where both efficiency and accuracy are important.

 ## Performance Metrics